nimiq/nimiq-demo/_news/2017-11-24-week-in-review-1.md

 * Implementing network-adjusted time for all clients to reduce the impact of wrong system clocks
 * Implementing multi-threading for both browser and nodeJS clients
     * Allows mining with more than one thread in parallel, utilizing multi-core CPUs without the hassle of starting multiple browser windows
-    * Allows throttling of the mining process to not use a full CPU core
+    * Allows throttling of the mining process to control CPU usage
     * Allows changing the number of threads during runtime
 * Adding `extraData` field to blocks, enabling the inclusion of custom data into a block by miners (can be used for example for mining pool information)
 * Enabling automatic reconnect in case the connection to the network is lost